liberty2015/gitdemo/readme.md

-this is a git demo. where getet
+this is a git demo. where get